jack126guy/equusdixit-utils/README.md

     perl fortuneprep.pl [quotedir] [fortunedir]

+## equusdixit.pl

+The `equusdixit.pl` tool is a wrapper for cowsay that formats the message so that the bubble is wide enough for the line of the ponies to connect with it.
+Because it uses the `-n` option of `cowsay`, the message must be passed via standard input, not the command line.
+All other options are passed verbatim to `cowsay`.

 ## Naive Assumptions

 These tools assume a few things about the files from Ponysay, and they (currently) do not function if these are not met: